-About Preparatory Dance
+About Preparatory arts Dance

 This class is open to the community and all levels of experience.
 Students learn basic tap steps to build coordination, rhythm, musicality, and individual expression.
 As class progresses, combinations of steps develop in complexity and length, as dancers develop familiarity with the steps and build confidence.

 Preparatory Dance Program Links

-Dance Instructor: Alyssa Haney
+Dance Instructor: Alyssa Stover